yjmd2222/automatic-attendance/README.md

 Enter a Zoom conference.

-If the module fails to download the Chrome extension source, you can try downloading it manually.
+Note: If the module fails to download the Chrome extension source, you can try downloading it manually.
 Put it in the root of the repository.
 See [this](https://crx-downloader.com/how-it-works).

 ## Run
 Run `python -m fake_attendance` for download, launch Zoom, and check_in.
 Read [How it works and why](#how-it-works-and-why) for explanation.